Text.EndsWith

 Examples

-Let’s say you wish to confirm whether the phrase “Biking to home” ends with the word “home”.
+Suppose you want to check if the phrase “Biking to home” ends with the word “home”.
 You can do this as follows:

 Text.EndsWith( "Biking to home", "home" )

-By default, the function respects casing.
-When you omit the comparer argument, Text.EndsWith uses Comparer.Ordinal by default.
-And with a case-sensitive comparison “HOME” isn’t the same as “home”.
+By default, the function uses Comparer.Ordinal for case-sensitive comparison.
+So, “HOME” isn’t the same as “home”.

-But what if you want the function to overlook letter casing and treat “HOME” and “home” as identical?
-This can be achieved using the Comparer.OrdinalIgnoreCase function.
+If you want the function to ignore letter casing and treat “HOME” and “home” as the same, you can use Comparer.OrdinalIgnoreCase.
 Here’s how:

 Text.EndsWith( "Biking to home", "HOME", Comparer.OrdinalIgnoreCase )